 Respect biodiversity, the ecosystem, and the natural resources of this planet.

-Use carbon dioxide free and renewable energy sources, such as wind, solar, ocean, at every stage of the manufacturing and recycling processes.
+Use carbon dioxide-free, and renewable energy sources such as wind, solar, and ocean, at every stage of the manufacturing and recycling processes.

-Repair, reuse, and recycle the products and all constituent parts in sustainable conditions, with sustainable resources.
+Repair, reuse, and recycle (when possible) all products and constituent parts, in sustainable conditions and with sustainable resources.

 Do you think the policymakers should step in and enforce sustainable fashion practices as they did with automobiles’ toxic emissions?